Wednesday, July 28, 2010

 Black Bean and Fresh Corn Salad

-This black bean and fresh summer corn salad is exceptional and takes advantage of all the fresh summer farm produce.
+This fast and black bean and fresh summer corn salad is exceptional and takes advantage of all the fresh summer farm produce that starts in early summer!

 Last Thursday, I went to the local Yardley Farmers Market.
 Adrienne Zimmelman, a personal chef who shops and cooks for clients, had prepared a bowl of black bean and fresh corn salad http://www.tastebuckscounty.com)/ It looked so good, I decided to go home and make my own recipe.

-We already know how good black beans are for you.
-Now add fresh corn off the cob, ripe summer tomatoes, green pepper and fresh basil which are in season and are abundant at the farm stands and in the supermarkets right now.
+We already know how good black beans are for you with their fiber, vitamins, and minerals.
+Now add fresh corn off the cob, ripe summer tomatoes, green pepper and fresh basil.
 This recipe takes advantage of the seasonal crops and is fast and easy.
 Unlike vegetables that come from far away and are picked green and ripen off the vine, the fresh local vine ripened summer produce is full of vital vitamins, minerals, antioxidants and enzymes.

 Keep cool all summer.
-No need to turn on the oven for this tasty dish.
+No need to turn on the oven for this tasty dish- just assemble

 Black Bean and Fresh Corn Salad